Can C Eye Drops: Normalise Cataract impairment, without surgery

 Do Can-C eye drops have any influence on eye pressure?

 All the current clinical trial support that in the majority of cases that Can-C™ lowers the intraocular pressure, we have not heard reports of increased pressure to date.
 Officially the trials have been conducted in cataracts, specifically senile cataracts, however as has been made clear in Dr. Marios Kyriazis book ‘The Cataract Cure, the story of n-acetylcarnosine’ there have been a number of other noted improvements including some reduction in the intraocular pressure of the eye and we have received a number of statements to that affect also.

 What standard is Can-C manufactured to?

-Can-C™ is made from approved raw materials of pharmaceutical standard (made in Japan) and processed by cGMP and ISO9001 standards.
-Can-C™ is the only drop that is approved, tested, patented and recommended by the inventors IVP.
+Can-C™ is made to pharmaceutical standards under cGMP and ISO9001 standards in an approved and licensed facility.
+Can-C™ is the only NAC eye-drop that is approved, tested and recommended by the inventors.